Go to the merfield.com home page

 Part 1: The Big Picture: A Little Context

-Context - weed management and the planetary challenges
+Context - weed management under planetary crises

 The new soil health paradigm of plant root exudates